smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 ### G4  - Dwell S<seconds> or P<milliseconds>
 #### Usage
 Pause the machine for a period of time.
+P for milliseconds and S for seconds
 #### Parameters
 Pnnn Time to wait, in milliseconds